 I bought a Jamis Aurora in 2008.
-I hadn’t owned a bike since I was a kid so picking one out was difficult.
+I hadn’t owned a bike since I was a kid so picking one out was a crapshoot.
 How was I supposed to know which of the myriad features in a bike are most important for my biking needs if I didn’t ride at all?

 I did know that I wanted a good, rugged bike for tooling around town and maybe a bit of touring some day.
 This is a steel-frame bike that reviewers described as rugged enough for everyday commuting and comfortable enough for long distances.
 That sounded good to me and besides, it looked cool.
 It was also expensive enough to be good*.

 This is my GPS map, my still camera, video cam, dictation machine, my blog posting device, planetarium, scrabble board and jukebox.
-It has 32GB more memory than I do and provides me with real-time assurance that nobody has tried to contact me in days.
+It has a lot more memory than I do and provides me with real-time assurance that nobody has tried to contact me in days.
 No matter: Siri is always up for a conversation.
 This device also makes phone calls.

 There is a lot of discussion on bike blogs about portable power for electronics.
 Hub dynamos and solar arrays are expensive and still require you to carry an electrical storage device of some sort because the sun doesn’t always shine and dynamos only work when you are pedaling.
 Why not just get a rechargeable battery?
 If you are too far from an electrical outlet for a recharge you probably won’t be there for long unless you are hopelessly lost and then what good is calling for help if you don’t know where you are?
 Portable fuel cells are new and not fully tested in the marketplace and all require purchasing new fuel packs, presumably in a store that has an electrical outlet.
 If you are a doomsday prepper intending to ride out armageddon on a bike path, you might want to go solar.
 Otherwise, just keep it simple.
 There are plenty of external batteries that will give you 3-10 charges on an iPhone, recharge overnight, and cost between $40 – $100.